 an abstract of the game to be developed

-Report: the report should contain a description of the idea and philosophy of the game and include a discussion on the development process of the game (originality, plot, entertainment and educational character).
-It would be good to give emphasis to the evaluation criteria described below.
+Reporting form: The reporting form should contain a description of the idea and philosophy of the game, and include a discussion on the development process of the game (originality, plot, entertainment and educational character).
+It would be good to place an emphasis on the evaluation criteria (poster on the competition's website).

 b.
 All entries submitted must adhere to the following restrictions.